[Last updated December 3, 2024]

 The spouse’s income and net worth don’t exceed the limit

 An applicant’s financial status is assessed based on their assets and annual income.
 Assets include essentially all property except the applicant’s car, primary residence, and basic home items, which VA states are “appliances that you wouldn’t take with you if you moved to a new house.”
-For example, some of the items VA wouldn’t count include furniture, jewelry, or family heirlooms.
+Some of the items VA wouldn’t count include furniture, jewelry, or family heirlooms.

 Annual income is the applicant’s retirement income and includes other income, such as investment income.
 Certain expenses, including medical costs such as assisted living and home care for which the applicant is not reimbursed, are deducted from the income amount.
 The remainder is considered the applicant’s annual income.